crsuzh/reprozuerich/content/_index.md

 ## What is the Reproducibility Day?

 The Reproducibility Day 2023 is the second edition of the Reproducibility Day after 2019.
-The website of the previous conference can be found <a style="color: red" href="">here</a>.
+The website of the previous conference can be found <a style="color: lightblue" href="./archive/">here</a>.

 {{% /home-info %}}